ianchanning/neural-network-js/tutorial/slides.tex.md

 return {prediction, train}
 ```

-# I want to replace the guess with trained weights
+# Replace the guess with trained weights

 In `build()` add:
 ```javascript